quantumcerberus/cipherblue/README.md

 passwd -l root
 dconf update

 echo "Hardening complete.
-Now head to secureblue page to refer other post-install scripts for grub-password, audit and other post-install guides, scripts and instructions."
+Now head to secureblue page to refer other post-install scripts for grub-password, auditing and other post-install guides, scripts and instructions."
 ```

 ### Adding flathub-verified-floss repo in each user